 Proposed research is not required to generate results that meet all of the Michelson Prize criteria in order to be funded; however, strong preference will be given to projects with the potential to produce a prize-winning product or technology, and approaches must represent a significant improvement over existing products.
 Grant recipients are eligible to make claims for the Michelson Prize in the event that their research generates a product or technology that meets all the criteria.

 Must an investigator receive a Michelson Grant prior to applying for the Michelson Prize? »

 No. Investigators may apply for the Michelson Prize regardless of whether or not they have received a Michelson Grant.

 Do investigators need to have a background in cat and dog reproduction in order to apply? »

 No. Depending on the nature of the research approach, it is recommended that investigators who do not have a background in theriogenology consult with a reproductive biologist and review the Resources available on this website.
 Applicants are also encouraged to consider including a reproductive biologist as a co-investigator on their projects.

 Do applicants for the Michelson Grants need to have access to cat and dog facilities? »

-Investigators who submit "proof of concept" proposals in cell culture and/or rodent models are not required to have access to cat and dog facilities.
-Should the investigator wish to apply for research funding to test the approach in the target species, he or she will be expected to utilize cat and/or dog facilities at his or her own institution, at the facilities of an appropriate collaborator, or at a Contract Research Organization (CRO).
+Applicants who submit “proof of concept” proposals in cell culture and/or rodent models are not required to have access to cat and dog facilities.
+Should applicants wish to apply for research funding to test the approach in the target species, they will be expected to utilize cat and/or dog facilities at their own institution, at the facilities of an appropriate collaborator, or at a Contract Research Organization (CRO).